-Δ Occurring more than 3 hours post-injection; observations included pain, heat, swelling, edema, redness, or neck muscle cramping.
+A Occurring more than 3 hours post-injection; observations included pain, heat, swelling, edema, redness, or neck muscle cramping.
 Pain was exhibited local to the injection site and as reluctance to eat, drink, or move the neck or head.
-Horses may have experienced more than one episode.

-© Observations included aggression, stomping, pawing, agitation, anxiousness, overactivity, quietness and/or depression, or unsettledness.
+Horses may have experienced nor the injection site and as rejuctance to eat, drink, or move the neck or head.
+Horses may have experienced more than one episode. € Observations included aggression, stomping, pawing, agitation, anxiousness, overactivity, quietness and/or depression, or unsettledness.

 Injection site reactions (heat, pain, swelling/edema, or redness) occurred more frequently and were generally more severe in Zycosan treated horses as compared to control horses over the course of the study.
 Several Zycosan treated horses had injection site reactions following more than one injection.
 The onset of reactions ranged from 0 hours to 3 days post injection.
 The duration of the reactions ranged from 1 to 5 days.
-Most reactions resolved
+Most reactions resolved without treatment.

 Injection site reactions in Zycosan treated horses were predominantly characterized by swelling/edema ranging in size from 0.2 cm to 15 cm at their widest point.

-Pain was the most commonly observed concurrent clinical sign associated with the swelling/edema in Zycosan reated horses.
+Pain was the most commonly observed concurrent clinical sign associated with the swelling/edema in Zycosan treated horses.
 Pain was generally exhibited local to the injection site and as reluctance to eat, drink, or move the neck or head.
+Lethargy or depression were reported concurrently in some horses.
+One Zycosan treated horse had neck or head.
 Lethargy or depression were reported concurrently in some horses.
 One Zycosan treated horse had neck muscle cramping observed concurrently.